nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Sign off Go Live Data

-After re-checking, if successful and the Practice is happy that all the data has transferred and the migration is successful, the Practice signs off Go Live Data and provides confirmation to the Supplier.
+After re-checking, if the practice is satisfied that all the data has been transferred and the migration is successful, the practice can sign off Go Live Data and provide confirmation to the Supplier.

 ## Go Live

-Following the above actions and Sign off of the Go Live Data, the Practice goes live on the new supplier's system.
+Following the actions described previously and Sign off of the Go Live Data, the practice goes live on the new supplier's system.

-The old system is now read only and available for another 45 days as standard (Check this with your old supplier to ensure that they do not terminate access early)
+The old system is now read only and available for another 45 days as standard - __check this with your old supplier to ensure that they do not terminate access early__.

 Third party systems should come back online.